Emergency Dentistry – Northeast Lincoln, NE

 Chipped or Broken Tooth

 Children’s toothaches, however, are most commonly caused by something stuck between the teeth.
 Help your little one by brushing and flossing their teeth thoroughly.
-If pain persists after thorough rinsing and flossing, contact Northeast Family Dental for assistance.
+If pain persists after thorough rinsing and flossing, contact Williamsburg Dental for assistance.

 Lacerations to Soft Tissue